If You Get Migraine or Tension Headaches, You MUST Do This

 The affected area may become red and swollen, the eyelid may droop, and the nasal passage on the affected side may become stuffy and runny.

-A thunderclap headache is often secondary to life-threatening conditions, such as intracerebral hemorhage, cerebral venous thrombosis, ruptured or unruptured aneurysms, reversible cerebral vasoconstriction syndrome (RVS), meningitis, and pituitary apoplexy.
+A thunderclap headache is often secondary to life-threatening conditions, such as intracerebral hemorrhage, cerebral venous thrombosis, ruptured or unruptured aneurysms, reversible cerebral vasoconstriction syndrome (RVS), meningitis, and pituitary apoplexy.

 People who experience these sudden, severe headaches should seek medical evaluation immediately.